RodSernaPerez/NLP-Techniques/README.md

 Deep vector representations of words.
 They can be contextual or character based:
-- Contextual: if the information of the surrounding words is used.
+- **Contextual**: if the information of the surrounding words is used.
 Can be CBOW architecture if predicts the current word based on the context or Skip-gram if predicts surrounding words given the current word.
-- Character: if the vectors are computed based on the characters that form the word.
+- **Character**: if the vectors are computed based on the characters that form the word.

 ### Word2Vec